heron2014/email-charmer/README.md

 # email-charmer
-Chrome extension that helps to write more sophisticated emails.
+Chrome extension that charm your email with more sophisticated words.